asalih/soba/README.md

 Clients and servers connects to the balancer.
 It passes data coming from clients to the server in order.

-executing test.bat;
+executing "test.bat" starts;
-  - start balancer
+  - a balancer
   - 3 servers
   - 12 clients